express-rate-limit/express-slow-down/README.md

   }
   ```

 - **store**: The storage to use when persisting rate limit attempts.
-By default, the [MemoryStore](lib/memory-store.js) is used.
+See https://github.com/express-rate-limit/express-rate-limit#store
   - Note: when using express-slow-down and express-rate-limit with an external store, you'll need to create two instances of the store and provide different prefixes so that they don't double-count requests.

-- **headers**: Add `X-SlowDown-Limit`, `X-SlowDown-Remaining`, and if the store supports it, `X-SlowDown-Reset` headers to all responses.
-Modeled after the equivalent headers in express-rate-limit.
-Default: `false`
+### Additonal options from express-rate-Limit

+Because express-rate-limit is used internallo, additional options that it supports may be passed in.
+See https://github.com/express-rate-limit/express-rate-limit#configuration for the complete list.
+Note that the `max` option is not supported (use `delayAfter` instead), nor are the `legacyHeaders` or `standardHeaders` options.

 ## License